Bubble and Squeak is the ultimate frugal supper, made from the leftover mashed potato and cabbage from yesterday’s roast…comforting, homely and easy.

 - Salt and pepper

-- 1 tablespoon Butter vegan, to cook the bubble and squeak in
+- 1 tbsp Butter vegan, to cook the bubble and squeak in

 - Gently fry the sliced onion in the melted butter until golden and soft.